-- (2) Mr. Darnell was appointed to the Board on November 12, 2012. - (3) Represents the grant date fair value of awards computed in accordance with FASB ASC Topic 718.
-This amount of share-based compensation expense will be recognized over the relevant vesting period by the Company.
-For additional information regarding assumptions underlying the valuation of equity awards and the calculation method, please refer to Note 8 to our consolidated financial statements, which are contained in our Annual Report to Shareholders, filed with the SEC as Exhibit 13 to our 2012 Annual Report on Form 10-K. - (4) Mr. Moss resigned on November 12, 2012.
+- (2) Mr. Moss was appointed to the Board on March 3, 2014. - (3) Mr. Sape resigned from the Board on March 3, 2014. - (4) Represents the grant date fair value of awards computed in accordance with FASB ASC Topic 718.
+The Company will recognize this share-based compensation expense over the relevant vesting period.
+For additional information regarding assumptions underlying the valuation of equity awards and the calculation method, please refer to Note 8 to our consolidated financial statements, which are contained in our Annual Report to Shareholders, filed with the SEC as Exhibit 13 to our 2014 Annual Report on Form 10-K.